Effective surjectivity of Galois representations of products of elliptic curves over function fields: An isogeny degree bound

-\begin{proof} The structure of our proof will be similar to that of \cite[Proposition 6.7]{GP22}, with the added task of relating our isogeny degree bound to induced points on modular curves.
-We set
+\end{proposition} \begin{proof} The start of our proof will be similar to that of \cite[Proposition 6.7]{GP22}, with the added task of relating our isogeny degree bound to induced points on modular curves.
+We begin by clarifying our setup.